 4. Hiding The Truth About Your Home

 If you are selling your home in Albuquerque, sellers will normally provide a seller’s disclosure about the home.
 The seller’s disclosure is a lengthy documents with many questions about your home.
 Providing inaccurate information in the seller’s disclosure can lead to lengthy and costly legal battles for Albuquerque home sellers.

 Home buyers will request many different types of home inspections and will likely find all problems with your home.
 Your best bet is to provide information about your home to the best of your knowledge.

 Price your home appropriately given its condition and document the problems you’re aware of and have your buyer sign off on them.
 Full disclosure is the best way to avoid a lawsuit for anyone selling a house in Albuquerque.

 In a perfect world, you’re able to smoothly navigate the transition between selling your current home and buying a new one.
 Selling a home and buying a home at the same time is very difficult and can be stressful.
 Well prepared Albuquerque home sellers have contingency plans in place to avoid either getting stuck with two mortgages at once or not having a place to live.
 It is always possible for a deal to fall through.

-Albuquerque home sellers may want to be prepared to find temporary housing, like a rental or staying with family, in case your home sells quickly.
-If you must move before your home sells, make sure you’ve budgeted to afford the carrying costs of the old home.
-Finally, if there are multiple people interested in your home, you may be able to accept backup offers, which involve agreeing to sell to a second buyer if the first one backs out.
+Albuquerque home sellers may want to be prepared to find temporary housing.
+Such as a rental or staying with family, in case your home sells quickly.
+If you must move before your home sells.
+Make sure you’ve budgeted to afford the carrying costs of the old home.
+Finally, if there are multiple people interested in your home, you may be able to accept backup offers.
+Which involves agreeing to sell to a second buyer if the first one backs out.